Hamburg-BEAMers/talk-erlang-compared-with-php-java-nodejs/presentation.md

 * Not _fully_ functional
     * No complex Type System
     * Not free of Side Effects
-    * No currying
-    * No other "pure" FP
+    * No currying or other "pure" FP
 * Immutable Variables
 * Small Functions
 * Pattern Matching